n8n proxy configuration error – HTTP_PROXY, HTTPS_PROXY, and NO_PROXY fix

 - ~/.n8n:/home/node/.n8n

-Create a matching .env file (never commit it):
+Matching .env file (never commit this):

 HTTP_PROXY=http://proxy.mycorp.com:8080